Employee Discipline: New York

 - New York trade secrets law protects against the misappropriation of trade secrets by third parties, including current and former employees and competitors.
 See Protection of Intellectual Property; Trade Secrets.

-- Localities including New York City and Suffolk County have laws pertaining to employee discipline.
+- Localities including New York City, Suffolk County and Westchester County have laws pertaining to employee discipline.
 See Local Requirements.